thecanadianroot/open-pull-request-action/README.md

     # The pull-request reviewers.
 Optional.
 Type: array
     reviewers:

+    # Merge the pull-request?
+Uses false by default.
+Type: boolean
+    merge:

     # The repository owner.
 Uses current repository owner if not specified.
 Type: string
     owner:

-    # The repository name.
+    # The repository name (can be either 'organization/repository' or 'repository' format).
 Uses current repository name if not specified.
 Type: string
     repository:
 ```